dbcook/cave-servo/README.md

 behind the worm wheel.
 * The workmanship on the hub falls well short of Byers standards, with poor surface finish.
-It is not gold anodized (though possibly not all Byers hubs were), and the surface is not even level across the back of the hub.
+It is not gold anodized (though possibly not all Byers hubs were), and the surface is not level across the back of the hub.

-The outcome was that I made a brand new hub for the 7.5" drive that matches the design of the 9.1" hub/clutch, with much improved build quality over the existing one.
+The outcome was that I made a brand new hub for the 7.5" drive that matches the design of the 9.1" hub/clutch, with much improved build quality over the one that came with my drive.
+This new hub has

 * 6 tensioner bolts
 * 2 1/4" alignment dowel pins